Monkfish3000/product-dashboard/README.md

 ## SSR and data fetching

 I chose to build the app in Next 14 as I wanted to take advantage of Next 14 and the ability to render components on the server that comes "out of the box" with Next 13+.
 As well as the built in optimizations that come with Next.
-Additionally, as I intended to deploy the finished app on Vercel - Next obviously integrates very well with Vercel - this made further sense.
+Additionally, as I intend to deploy the finished app on Vercel - Next obviously integrates very well with Vercel - this made further sense.
 I tried to strucuture my app so that all the data (mock data in a JSON) was fetched in server components - on the server - and then passed down into client components that needed to be interactive.

 ## Styling